vishalvinod175/City-Care-Hospital-Analytics/README.md

 * ### Enhance Operational Efficiency

 Reduce Wait Times:
-1. Streamline the triage process to ensure quick and efficient patient assessment and prioritization, potentially reducing the average wait time of 35 minutes.
+1. Streamline the admission process to make sure that quick and efficient patient assessment and prioritization, potentially reducing the average wait time of 35 minutes.
 2. Introduce an online check-in system to allow patients to register before arriving at the ER, reducing congestion and wait times upon arrival.
+This will enable them to directly seek treatments, access doctors and laboratories.

 * ### Improve Patient Satisfaction

 Targeted Satisfaction Improvements:
 1. Analyze the 24% of patients who provided ratings to identify common issues and address them.
 This can help improve the overall satisfaction score from the current average of 5.
 2. Enhance patient communication by providing regular updates on wait times and treatment progress.
+This will keep them in the loop to the next required steps in the treatment.

 * ### Streamline Referral Processes

 Optimize Referral System:
 1. Implement an electronic referral system to ensure seamless communication and reduce delays between the ER and referral departments.
 2. Regularly review referral processes to identify bottlenecks and ensure patients are referred to the appropriate departments in a timely manner.
+3. Make sure the SOPs for communication between various departments is streamlined and confusion-free.

 * ### Address Demographic-Specific Needs

 Tailored Health Programs:
 1. Develop specific health programs and services for different age groups, given that adults are the largest patient group but children and teenagers also constitute a significant portion.
-2. Offer culturally competent care and targeted health education to address the needs of diverse racial groups, as indicated by the satisfaction heatmap.
+2. Offer culturally competent care and targeted health education to address the needs of diverse racial groups who are in need of medical advice, as indicated by the satisfaction heatmap.

 * ### Leverage Technology

 Implement Digital Health Solutions:

-1. Use telemedicine services for non-emergency consultations, which can reduce the number of unnecessary ER visits.
-2. Develop a mobile app for patient scheduling, check-ins, and accessing health information to improve the overall patient experience.
+1. Develop a mobile app for patient scheduling, check-ins, and accessing health information to improve the overall patient experience.

 * ### Continuous Improvement